SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The first two directors were a wild animal collector named George Bistany, and then a famous zoologist named Edmund Heller.
 As they slowly built the zoo, there were a lot of restrictions, and the animals were kept in very small enclosures.

-It originally only had 10 buildings which included animals such as birds, elephants, lions, an island for monkeys, and a small lake for water animals like otters or beavers.
-There was also a restaurant and not much more.
+It originally only had 10 buildings and animals such as birds, elephants, lions, an island for monkeys, and a small lake for water animals like otters or beavers.
+There was also a restaurant but not much more.

-However, as new leaders took over, and people learned more about the natural habitats of how these animals live, the zoo adapted and began to expand, be more realistic to the animals’ homes, and more caring towards them also.
+However, as new leaders took over and people learned more about the natural habitats where these animals live in the wild, the zoo adapted and began to expand, providing more realistic homes and more care also.
 As you can see now, especially compared to the early incarnation of the zoo, it is much more impressive and expensive!

-Something that every visitor love is that, even after all these changes, there is still bits of history left her at the San Francisco Zoo.
+Something that every visitor loves is that, even after all these changes, there are still bits of history left here at the San Francisco Zoo.
 Some of these touches include the handmade wooden Dentzel Carousel from 1921, the Little Puffer miniature steam train from 1904 (this is so fun to ride!), and a few other special buildings and sites.

 The zoo continues to update and change to be helpful to the animals who live there and to the people who visit them each day.